Imidazole: Coordination chemistry

 Imidazole and its derivatives have high affinity for metal cations.
 One of the applications of imidazole is in the purification of His-tagged proteins in immobilised metal affinity chromatography (IMAC).
 Imidazole is used to elute tagged proteins bound to nickel ions attached to the surface of beads in the chromatography column.
 An excess of imidazole is passed through the column, which displaces the His-tag from nickel coordination, freeing the His-tagged proteins.

 Use in biological research

-Imidazole is a suitable buffer for pH 6.2-7.8,.
-Pure imidazole has essentially no absorbance at protein relevant wavelenths (280 nm), however lower purities of imidazole can give notable absorbance at 280 nm.
+Imidazole is a suitable buffer for pH 6.2 to 7.8,.
+Pure imidazole has essentially no absorbance at protein relevant wavelengths (280 nm), however lower purities of imidazole can give notable absorbance at 280 nm.
 Imidazole can interfere with the Lowry protein assay.

+Imidazole is often used in protein purification, where recombinant proteins with polyhistidine tags are immobilized onto nickel resins and eluted with a high imidazole concentration.

 Salts of imidazole

 Salts of imidazole where the imidazole ring is the cation are known as imidazolium salts (for example, imidazolium chloride or nitrate).
 These salts are formed from the protonation or substitution at nitrogen of imidazole.
 These salts have been used as ionic liquids and precursors to stable carbenes.
 Salts where a deprotonated imidazole is an anion are also well known; these salts are known as imidazolates (for example, sodium imidazolate, NaC3H3N2).